 To apply to be one of our volunteers, get yourself a cuppa and fill in the application form by following the 'I would like to volunteer' link on the right hand side of this page (or if you're on a smaller screen it will be below this message).

 You can browse a complete list of all roles performed by existing Museums Partnership Reading volunteers.
-Feel free to tick a few that interest you, so that we can let you know in future if a vacancy arises for that role.

 When we have a vacancy for a role, it will say *Now recruiting* next to the title of the role.

-Please give us as much relevant information as you like, including: how you feel you meet the requirements of the volunteering role, and how you would like to help.
-On some occasions more volunteers apply for the role than we have opportunity for in the rota.
-The more we know about you and what you are interested in, the easier it is for us to match you.
-You are welcome to attach your CV if you wish.
+In your application, please give us as much relevant information as you like, including: how you feel you meet the requirements of the volunteering role, and how you would like to help.
+The more we know about you and what you are interested in, the easier it is for us to match you

-Remember to indicate in the Availability section if specific days of the week or time of day work best around your other commitments
+Remember to indicate in the Availability section if specific days of the week or time of day work best around your other commitments.

 As soon as you are registered, you'll join the waiting list.